THE PASSENGER

 The rest of the film, set mainly in Spain, consists of Locke trying to evade various people.

-When Rachel begins to discover the truth she involves the Spanish police in trying to find Robertson, persuading them that he is in danger.
+When Rachel begins to discover the truth she involves the Spanish police in trying to find 'Robertson', persuading them that he is in danger.

-In a masterful and mesmerising final scene (a six minute tracking shot) henchmen of the government catch up with Locke and kill him in his hotel room.
+In a masterful and mesmerising final scene (a six-minute tracking shot) henchmen of the government catch up with Locke and kill him in his hotel room.
 Minutes later Rachel and police officers arrive; when asked if she can identify the dead body Rachel simply says she doesn't know him.
 It’s a suitably bleak ending to Locke's life.

 There's a significant early conversation between Locke and Robertson on the subject of travelling.
 Locke complains that whatever new places and people you meet your responses are always limited by your fixed point of view.

-If taking Robertson 's identity is Locke's way of refreshing his outlook on life then it ends in failure, symbolised by a certain symmetry between the start and end of the story.
+If taking Robertson's identity is Locke's way of refreshing his outlook on life then it ends in failure, symbolised by a certain symmetry between the start and end of the story.

-In the early scenes Locke tries in vain to meet a guerrilla gang, and when his vehicle gets stuck k in the sand he is forced to abandon it, and return to his hotel.
+In the early scenes Locke tries in vain to meet a guerrilla gang, and when his vehicle gets stuck in the sand he is forced to abandon it, and return to his hotel.

 If the viewer finds all this existential angst, if that is what it is, frustrating and annoying at least the cinematography is stunning, containing many memorable images, especially those on location shot in Algeria and Spain.